Zerowxm/firewall/README.md

 then I tried several data structures like set, map, list, tree, finally decide this data structure to store.
 The reason is that, there might be many ranges for a single port, so it's better take it into consideration instead of viewing them as individual string.

+ ## Team

+ I am interested with Platform and Data team, I prefer Data team, but I won't limit myself to particular one, thanks.